cylc/cylc-admin/docs/proposal-group-trigger.md

 ## Background: re-running a sub-graph in Cylc 7 vs Cylc 8

-**If** all sub-graph tasks **and** their parents remain in the Cylc 7 task pool it may be easier to rerun a past sub-graph in Cylc 7 than in (current) Cylc 8.

-That's because it arguably requires more graph knowledge to identify initial task(s) and off-flow prerequisites (Cylc 8) than to identify all member tasks as a group (by family name or glob) and reset them to waiting (Cylc 7).
+If all affected tasks and their parents are still in the Cylc 7 task pool it may be easier to rerun a past sub-graph in Cylc 7 than in current Cylc 8, because it requires some understanding of the graph to identify initial tasks to trigger and off-flow prerequisites to set in Cylc 8, versus selecting and resetting affected tasks in the Cylc 7 GUI.

 ## Proposal